jordantrizz/gridpane-updates/README.md

 # gridpane-updates
-This page is simply a page to track changes from the GridPane Video Updates.
+This page is simply a page to track changes from the GridPane video updates.
+It's not set in stone, only a transcription.

-This is simply transcribed from the related YouTube video, it should not be referenced as

 # June 19th 2020
 * Cloudflare fix, you can now set the TTL to auto and enable/disable proxy.